RunOnFlux/Flux-Shared-DB/README.md

 2. Internal API (used for internal communication)
 3. UI API (used for cluster management)

-The DB Interface listens on port `3307` by default and acts as a proxy.
-If you are using MySQL as the DB engine, it behaves like a MySQL server.

 ## Running on the Flux Network

 To use Flux Shared DB in your project, link it to a DB engine and the Operator handles the rest.
 A common setup is to run it alongside a DB engine.
 You can also add your application to the same compose stack and connect directly to the Operator DB port.